code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

 Function and file names
 -----------------------

-In most cases, a given user function reference may be found in the C or Fortran file of the same name.
+In most cases, a given user function reference may be found in the C++ (or C) file of the same name.

-When both C and Fortran versions of a given function of function series exist, the C version may be prefixed by `cs`, while the fortran version may be prefixed by `cs_f`.
-The Fortran version is usually called first, so the C function has the "last word".
+Fortran versions of some commonly used user-defined functions are still available for compatibility, but deprecated, and not documented here any more.
+When this is the case, the Fortran version is called first, so the C/C++ function has the "last word".
 For example, `cs_user_extra_operations` may be found in the `cs_user_extra_operations.c` file, while `cs_f_user_extra_operations` is in `cs_user_extra_operations.f90`.